Jennie Lena: Career

-In 2007 she won Talent Night, Rotterdam.
-Also around this time she performed in the United States at the Apollo Theater in Harlem, New York City, and performed several times in Asia.
-She was a singer for an Amsterdam based band called Food for Funk between 2003 and 2007.
+In 2007, she won Talent Night, in Rotterdam.
+Also around this time, she performed in the United States at the Apollo Theater in Harlem, New York City, and performed several times in Asia.
+She was a singer for an Amsterdam-based band called Food for Funk between 2003 and 2007.

-At the age of 25 Jennie studied Theatre Arts, and afterwards decided to focus only on music.
-In 2009 she started performing backing vocals for Anouk, and it wasn't long before she began to write and record her own songs, making her way as an independent artist.
-In 2010 she released her self-written album 'Monsters', and in 2012 she released another album called: 'Life's Like a Chox of Bogglets'.
+At the age of 25, Jennie studied Theatre Arts and afterwards decided to focus only on music.
+In 2009, she started performing backing vocals for Anouk, and it wasn't long before she began to write and record her own songs, making her way as an independent artist.
+In 2010, she released her self-written album 'Monsters', and in 2012, she released another album called: 'Life's Like a Chox of Bogglets'.